thomasjin05/Thyroidectomy-simulation/README.md

 # Thyroidectomy Surgery Simulator
-Simulation available online at: https://thomasjin05.github.io/Thyroidectomy-simulation/ No installation needed.
-Local installation is also possible per instructions below.
+Simulation available online at: https://thomasjin05.github.io/Thyroidectomy-simulation/

+No installation needed.
+Running the simulation locally is also possible per instructions below.

 This project explores the anatomy and workflow of an open thyroidectomy.
 The simulator shows a simplified right thyroid lobectomy case with a suspicious thyroid nodule and ipsilateral central compartment lymph node clearance.
 The simulation is available in English and Mandarin Chinese.